 For the new atheist, it’s easy to knock down a flying spaghetti monster or to wrestle Zeus from his perch.
 They are not maximally great beings.
 They are not uncaused causes.

-The Eastern conception of God does not recognize and respect the difference between creator and creation.
-It equates the natural world with God and God with the natural world.
+The Eastern conception of divine reality does not recognize and respect the difference between creator and creation.
+It equates the natural world with the divine and the divine with the natural world.
+Even the Eastern conception of the divine, however, is a more worthy contender for divine reality than Zeus or a spaghetti monster.

 The Jewish and Islamic conceptions of God are views from an unapproachable distance.
 They leave man stranded to struggle on his own, subject to an unrelenting God who has no intimate relation (or no relation at all) with us.

 The Christian God is a God who stands outside the natural world, but reveals Himself intimately and personally in the natural world.
 Unlike the other religions, the Christian conception of God is testable by logic, by science, and by personal experience.

-So, if anyone is going to reject God, they should at least be sure to reject the right God.
-If they are going to reject Him with any honesty, integrity and authenticity, they should stop rejecting a myth, caricature or fairy tale, and try to understand the real thing.
+So, if anyone is going to reject God, they should at least be sure to reject the right God – the more robust concept of God (or gods).
+If they are going to reject Him with any honesty, integrity and authenticity, they should stop rejecting a myth, caricature, or fairy tale, and try to understand the real thing.